Shared-Reality-Lab/IMAGE-server/DEPLOYMENT.md

 `docker-compose.yml` for the current list, as this may grow):
 `content-categoriser`, `graphic-caption`, `text-followup`, `object-detection-llm`, `multistage-diagram-segmentation`.

-The override functionality is applicable for any of the preprocessors.
-Check the preprocessor-specific `.env.example` file for setting env variables.
+The same layered `env_file` override functionality can be used for other service configurations as well.

 ## GPU Notes:
 Some containers that require GPU (and don't use a cloud endpoint or the LLM) include espnet-tts, text-followup, semantic-segmentation,object-detection, action-recognition, and so on.
 You can see which ones need GPU directly in docker-compose.yml since they include a `deploy.resources.reservations.devices` stanza with `driver: nvidia`.